 - 1 clove

 - 1. In a medium saucepan, combine the sugar, red wine, and clove.
 Bring to a simmer, and simmer until reduced by half, about 30 minutes.
 Let cool, and remove the clove.
 (The syrup can be made ahead and refrigerated for up to 1 week.)

-- 2. Peel and slice the peaches, and divide among four footed bowls.
+- 2. Peel and slice the peaches.
+(Pop them in boiling water for 10 – 20 seconds, remove, and let cool a little.
+The skin will slip off when encouraged with a paring knife.)
+Divide the peaches among 4 bowls.
 Pour 1/4 cup syrup over each peach and serve.

 Hungry for more?
 Chow down on these:

 - Moscato Poached Pears in Puff Pastry from Fifteen Spatulas

 - Peaches Poached in Prosecco with Homemade Amaretti from Familystyle Food

 - Grapefruit in Moscato from Leite's Culinaria

 - Pear Parcels with Star Anise from Leite's Culinaria

 Pesche in Primitivo Recipe © 2005 Mario Batali.
 All rights reserved.